jimhavrilla/prognotes/qsub.md

 > et cetera...

+to delete all user jobs:

+qselect -u username | xargs qdel

 ####-m indicates which things you would like the queue to mail to you b is before, e is error, a is after, and -M should be followed by your email address so it knows where to send it